mikehayesuk/chrome-whmcs-notifier/README.md

 ### Usage

-There isn't much to explain, the extension does what it says on the tin!
+There's not much to explain, the extension does what it says on the tin!

 You can click on the extension's notifications to open a new tab on the appropriate WHMCS page (either pending orders or pending tickets).
 You can also click on the icon in your browser window to highlight the existing WHMCS tab or open a new one.
 To avoid loss of any unsubmitted form data, the extension will never reload existing tabs.